 Basic Facts

-• Sleep apnea is a condition in which people experience multiple episodes of apnea (stops breathing repeatedly, usually for at least 10 seconds) during sleep, which disturbs the sleep-wake cycle.
+• Apnea means not breathing.
+Sleep apnea is a condition in which people experience multiple episodes of during sleep, which disturbs the sleep-wake cycle.

 • Over an eight-hour sleep period, a person can experience hundreds of apneic episodes.

-• People who have this condition are at increased risk for cardiovascular disease.
+• People who have sleep apnea are at increased risk for cardiovascular disease, especially if left untreated.

 • Treatment for sleep apnea includes lifestyle changes, and the use of mechanical devices and oral appliances.